Dieykon/pagina-web/_posts/2018-11-02-home-temperature-monitoring.md

 ## Part 2.2.
 Configuring Arduino

 [DHT22](https://amzn.to/2Jnt5lg) and [Digi ZigBee Series 1](https://amzn.to/2Jnuet4) need to be connected to [Arduino Pro Mini](https://amzn.to/2SriJVC) before uploading the code.
-See the schema below how I connected [Arduino Pro Mini](https://amzn.to/2SriJVC) with (DHT22)[https://amzn.to/2Jnt5lg] and [Digi ZigBee Series 1](https://amzn.to/2Jnuet4):
+See the schema below how I connected [Arduino Pro Mini](https://amzn.to/2SriJVC) with [DHT22](https://amzn.to/2Jnt5lg) and [Digi ZigBee Series 1](https://amzn.to/2Jnuet4):

 [Arduino Pro Mini](https://amzn.to/2SriJVC) pinout is available [here](https://blog.fisenko.page/content/images/2018/10/promini.png).

 I used an additional [Breakout Board for XBee Module](https://amzn.to/2ABo9q6) with [Generic 2mm 10 Pin XBee Socket Header](https://amzn.to/2Oe6ZCx) to connect [Digi ZigBee Series 1](https://amzn.to/2Jnuet4).

 When everything is connected code can be uploaded to the [Arduino Pro Mini](https://amzn.to/2SriJVC).
-[Arduino Pro Mini](https://amzn.to/2SriJVC) doesn't have a USB port you need to use _FTDI_ device, I used (SparkFun FTDI Basic Breakout - 3.3V) [https://amzn.to/2COER73].
+[Arduino Pro Mini](https://amzn.to/2SriJVC) doesn't have a USB port you need to use _FTDI_ device, I used [SparkFun FTDI Basic Breakout - 3.3V](https://amzn.to/2COER73).

 **Please note**: that I used [3.3V Arduino Pro Mini](https://amzn.to/2SriJVC) and therefore you have to use [3.3V FTDI](https://amzn.to/2COER73).

-Arduino sketch file is available here - [Monitoring.Sender.ino](http://bit.ly/2PBwwKU), you just need to provide a unique `DEVICE_ID` for your device, e.g. `GUID` in (line #4) [https://github.com/fisenkodv/home-temperature-monitoring/blob/c4d7f451cd9978cb36bf8f81eaf79f884c52691a/src/Monitoring.Sender/Monitoring.Sender.ino#L4] of the sketch file and upload to [Arduino Pro Mini](https://amzn.to/2SriJVC).
+Arduino sketch file is available here - [Monitoring.Sender.ino](http://bit.ly/2PBwwKU), you just need to provide a unique `DEVICE_ID` for your device, e.g. `GUID` in [line #4](https://github.com/fisenkodv/home-temperature-monitoring/blob/c4d7f451cd9978cb36bf8f81eaf79f884c52691a/src/Monitoring.Sender/Monitoring.Sender.ino#L4) of the sketch file and upload to [Arduino Pro Mini](https://amzn.to/2SriJVC).

 Probably when you upload the code into your Arduino you will need to disconnect the XBee module, otherwise, you will get an error in the [Arduino IDE](https://www.arduino.cc/en/Main/Software).